5 Ways to Reduce Your Software Development Risks

 5 Risk-Reduction Tactics to Consider

-Tactic #1: Prioritize Investment in Design
+1. Prioritize Investment in Design

-“Getting it right the first time” is an age-old mantra for success, because it avoids going back and fixing mistakes, paying people to redo tasks, and wasting precious person-hours you can never get back.
+“Getting it right the first time” is an age-old mantra for success because it avoids going back and fixing mistakes, paying people to redo tasks, and wasting precious work-hours you can never get back.
 To do so, a software development project must be accurately designed from the outset.
 This is not a task for a beginner, and even if your budget is limited, the design process needs to have the highest investment priority.

 The design needs to be tested on users and their feedback incorporated into revisions before any final development work can begin.
 A good design process that addresses the right problems and delivers the right solutions is time-consuming, and it must be factored into both the budget and the schedule.

-Tactic #2: Opt for Agile Methodology
+2. Opt for Agile Methodology

 Agile project management is an iterative approach to product delivery, which builds up in increments from the project’s start to completion.
 It breaks tasks down into smaller pieces of functionality and delivers them in short cycles called sprints or iterations.

-By opting for an agile methodology, you benefit from:
+By opting for an Agile methodology, you benefit from:

 • Having everyone involved at each stage of the process, so no important aspects are overlooked

-• early detection of problems, before the development progresses too far to make changes without increasing the cost and time
+• Early detection of problems before the development progresses too far to make changes without increasing the cost and time

 • Rapid feedback for each cycle or iteration of the software, which the team can use to make immediate improvements